mlco2/codecarbon/README.md

 Currently the package supports following hardware infrastructure.

 ### GPU
-- Tracks Nvidia GPUs power consumption using pynvml library, pynvml is installed with the package install.
+- Tracks Nvidia GPUs power consumption using `pynvml` library, (which is installed with the package install).

 ### CPU

 #### On Windows and Mac
-- Tracks Intel Processors power consumption using Intel Power Gadget
+- Tracks Intel processors power consumption using the `Intel Power Gadget`
-- Please install Intel Power Gadget [here](https://software.intel.com/content/www/us/en/develop/articles/intel-power-gadget.html).
+- You need to **[install it independently](https://software.intel.com/content/www/us/en/develop/articles/intel-power-gadget.html)** for CodeCarbon to function.

 *Note:* Please ensure that the Intel Power Gadget has the [required security permissions](https://osxdaily.com/2019/03/03/install-intel-power-gadget-mac/) on MacOS.

 #### On Linux
-- Tracks Intel Processors power consumption from Intel RAPL files at `/sys/class/powercap/intel-rapl`, [reference](http://web.eece.maine.edu/~vweaver/projects/rapl/)
+- Tracks Intel Processors power consumption from Intel RAPL files at `/sys/class/powercap/intel-rapl` ([reference](http://web.eece.maine.edu/~vweaver/projects/rapl/))

 *Note:* The Power Consumption will be tracked only if the RAPL files exist at the above mentioned path.

+#### On all platforms

+If CodeCarbon cannot find the appropriate software to track the CPUs' energy consumption, it will use a fallback strategy:

+* If it can match you cpu type to a [list of know CPUs](https://github.com/mlco2/codecarbon/blob/master/codecarbon/data/hardware/cpu_power.csv) it will use 50% of the CPU model's TDP as constant consumption
+* If it really can't tell anything about your CPU it will use a constant consumption of 85W

 # Quickstart